CodeReviewDAO/dxd_codereview/Reviews/337 -  Royal web wallet and casper connector/1 - Development/secondreview.md

 ## Contribution Policies

 It is stated in README that the project is subject to Casper Labs' common contribution policy.
+And redirects to [Make Software's contributor guideline](https://github.com/make-software/how-to-casperlabs/blob/master/CONTRIBUTING.md).The reviewer highly recommends to create Contribution and security policies and a code of conduct specifically for this project.

-And redirects to [Make Software's contributor guideline](https://github.com/make-software/how-to-casperlabs/blob/master/CONTRIBUTING.md).
-Also, issues and pull requests parts are open to contribute.
+However, issues and pull requests parts are open to contribute.

 Requirement | Finding
 ------------ | -------------
-OSS contribution best practices | PASS
+OSS contribution best practices | PASS with Notes

 # Coding Standards